 APA Science Student Council Early Researcher Award Winners Announced

-The APA Science Student Council (APASSC) established the Early Researcher Award in 2004, and has since given them annually to student researchers who have demonstrated outstanding research ability early in their graduate careers.
-While the APASSC ordinarily grants two $1000 awards --one for basic science and one for applied science--the pool of applicants was so impressive this year that four awards were given--two for basic science, and two for applied science.
-Information on the four recipients follows.
+The APA Science Student Council (APASSC) established the Early Researcher Award in 2004 to recognize students who have demonstrated outstanding research ability early in their graduate careers.
+In 2007, the APASSC had the pleasure of awarding three $1,000 awards--two for interdisciplinary science and one for basic science--to the following recipients:

 Joshua Buckholtz, a second-year doctoral student at Vanderbilt University, received an Early Researcher Award for Interdisciplinary Science for his paper entitled “The neural basis of legal decision-making.”
 His research focuses on how fMRI (functional magnetic resonance imaging) contributes to our understanding of the neural circuitry involved in juror decisions about criminal punishment.
 As Buckholtz explains, this type of punishment is interesting because it is “third-party” punishment, where “the individual making the punishment decision does not know the defendant and is not directly affected by the crime.”
 Buckholtz was excited to receive this award, adding that it “validates our hope that by applying rigorous experimental design to neuroimaging studies of social behavior, we can make progress in understanding how complex social interactions are coded in the brain.”
 He plans to use the funds to off-set the costs of several conferences he will be attending this year.